 Private lenders can, therefore, be described as individuals or organizations that lend money to borrowers be it individuals or businesses to solve their financial issues.

-Loans from private lenders are easily assessed due to the fast processing time.
+Loans from private lenders are easily accessed due to the fast processing time.
 This helps borrowers get the loan from private lenders fast enough to sort out their financial problems before they become worse.

 Most borrowers prefer the private lenders to the traditional lending agencies like the banks who take a lot longer to process loan applications.
 The private lenders usually grant loans based on their relationship with the borrower so the loans are lax with regards to qualifications, approval etc. Sometimes repayment of the loans are tailored to suit the borrowers finances.